What Is the Difference Between Transitional and Sober Living?

 - Room and board

 - Support from your fellow house members

 - A gym membership to the YMCA

 - Ability to attend all Grace Recovery TX meetings

 - Access to Grace Recovery TX fellowship events, in partnership with The Phoenix

 - Access to our referral network:

 - Aftercare for independent living and recovery planning

-- See your case manager and recovery coach regularly
+- Meet with Grace case manager and recovery coach regularly

 - Meet with an academic or career advisor, as needed

-- Attend women-only recovery meetings with all the houses on Wednesday nights
+- Attend women’s-only recovery meetings with all houses on Wednesday nights

-At Grace Recovery TX, we meet you exactly where you stand on your recovery journey, following an individualist approach.
-We are your guides on this journey, but you will make the choices that inform the life you want for yourself.
+At Grace Recovery TX, we meet you exactly where you are, following an individualist approach to trauma, co-occurring disorder, and substance use care.
+We are here to guide you on this journey, but ultimately you make the decisions to transform the life you want for yourself.

 Transitional living is an important step on your journey toward recovery and lifelong sobriety.
-At Grace Recovery TX, we walk with you as you create a life you are not willing to risk through our individualistic approach to support.
-To learn more about how we approach the particular needs of women, call us today at (737) 237-9663.
+At Grace Recovery TX, we walk alongside you as you create a life you are not willing to lose through our individualistic approach to recovery.
+To learn more about how we address the specific needs of our clients, call us today at (737) 237-9663.